 The second set of articles is always my favorite: WRTH receiver reviews.

 The final article–a tradition–is the WRTH HF propagation report/forecast by Ulf-Peter Hoppe.
-Always an informative read and this year he ends on a positive note despite the fact we’ve hit the solar rock-bottom!
+Always an informative read especially as we work our way out of a log-term solar slump.

 For DXers who collect QSL cards, you’ll find that broadcaster contact information in WRTH is often more up-to-date than a broadcaster’s own website.
 When readers contact me asking for QSL information from an obscure broadcaster, the first place I search is the current WRTH.
 Remember: their information is based on volunteer contributors who specialize in specific regions of the world–the most knowledgeable regional DXers keep this publication accurate.